MADMAN-Modding/PHP-Web-EmulatorJS/README.md

     sudo apt update

 <p>Now install the required packages.
 Note, git is optional and samba, but both are usefull.
-Git is used to clone the repo and samba is used for remote acces to the computer, if you have access to the file system through another perfered method just use the second script</p>
+Git is used to clone the repo and samba is used for remote acces to the computer, if you have access to the file system through another perfered method just use the second command</p>

     sudo apt install apache2 php samba git
+<p>This is the alternative command</p>
     sudo apt install apache2 php

   <p>You can now connect to the Apache default page using the ip of the computer you installed this on, the command <b>ip a</b> will list your ip address</p>